 Undaunted by this order, the group named itself People's Party II in recognition of the Black Panther Party as the 'first People's Party.'
-Within eight weeks after the opening of the People's Party II (PPII) an armed standoff occurs between PPII members and the Houston Police Department (HPD) [link to article by Boko regarding the murder of Hampton].
-On July 26, 1970, the Houston Police Department in collusion with federal authorities carried out the assassination of Carl Bernard Hampton, who was recognized as one of the most dynamic young revolutionary Black leaders in America [link to article about Carl Hampton].
+Within eight weeks after the opening of the People's Party II (PPII) an armed standoff occurs between PPII members and the Houston Police Department (HPD).
+On July 26, 1970, the Houston Police Department in collusion with federal authorities carried out the assassination of Carl Bernard Hampton, who was recognized as one of the most dynamic young revolutionary Black leaders in America.